done repair and rebuilding work on acoustic instruments:

-My taste for musical activities
+My taste in musical activities

-musicians, DJ's, and too much free music on the
+young musicians, DJ's, and too much free music on the

 not vetted for talent or reputation, and who are willing

 to play for free for "exposure".
 Every stage they

 crowd removes a venue for paid musicians with better

 every town excited to hit the bar or dance hall because

 a new touring band has come to town, or eager to come

-town.
+days.
 I toured at the tail end of that era.